35. Dance Of The Black Tattoo – Storyteller vs. Virus

 By mid-March the first European states reacted by declaring a lockdown, bringing public life to a halt.
 Schools, bars restaurants and most shops were closed and any kind of sports and entertainment events were stopped.
 Even borders were closed to stop the virus from spreading further, infecting and killing more people on a daily basis.
 So the tour had to be cancelled and rescheduled for December 2020 to February 2021.

-After the summer holidays infection figures were low, so everybody hoped that – with some restrictions – life would be back to normal soon.
+After the summer holidays infection figures were lower, so everybody hoped that – with some restrictions – life would be back to normal soon.
 But again the virus didn’t play along.
-A second wave of infections caught the world in October, followed by a second lockdown and isn’t expected to be over before spring sets in in April.
-Thus the Serpent Rings-Tour had to be rescheduled again, now for September to November 2021.
-This time there is a good chance for the tour to go ahead as the vaccinations against Covid 19 have already begun all over the continent and will probably show the first effects in summer.
+A second wave of infections caught the world in October, followed by a second lockdown.
+Thus the Serpent Rings-Tour had to be rescheduled from between September and November 2021.
+However, all dates had to be postponed for the third time to spring 2022 due to the next wave of infections.

 Tony commented on this album: “There have always been two aspects to Magnum: a slightly more tender and lyrical facet, but first and foremost of course our powerful, rocking side.
 And that’s the element that Dance Of The Black Tattoo documents impressively.
 “Black Skies (live)” and “Freedom Day (live)” are the perfect launch of this compilation because they present Magnum musically and lyrically from our familiar raw side.
 The subsequent ‘All My Bridges’ is a little different in that the music is still heavy, but the lyrics are more poetic.” “ To be honest, when I started going through those old masters, I didn’t even have ‘Phantom Of Paradise Circus’ on my radar.
 I usually start working on new material about four weeks after the release of an album, so occasionally a song may sink into oblivion although it has a lot of substance and class.
 Such as “Phantom Of Paradise Circus”.
 I really love that number and am happy that it is getting the attention it deserves at last.” ”Sometimes it’s not easy to shorten a carefully balanced composition for the radio, but in these three cases it worked really well,” reckons Clarkin, and, regarding the artwork: “This time it was easy really: I called Rodney, told him the album title and he sent me this absolutely fascinating artwork.
 I bet our fans will love his little masterpiece.”